FAQ - Frequently Asked Questions

 Where is it?

-The new house is in the idyllic village of Malborough, a minute's walk from the church and two miles from Salcombe and the beaches.
+The community house is in the village of Malborough, a minute's walk from the church and two miles from Salcombe and the beaches.

 Are there young people around?

-Yes, and particularly in the summer when hundreds of seasonal workers are taken into employments.
+Yes, and particularly in the summer when hundreds of seasonal workers are taken into employment.
 There is a quite a buzz about the place.

 Is there opportunity for youth work?

-The scheme links in with Youth for Christ Kingsbridge and we expect you to volunteer with them for at least half a day a week.
-In the past two years the majority of pastoral work has been youth-based and Fresh Expression based.
+The scheme links in with Youth for Christ Kingsbridge and we expect Interns to volunteer with them for at least half a day a week.
+This involves working with local primary and secondary schools.

 How is selection done?

-You apply via this website we will then make a decision about inviting you to a Zoom interview.
+You express an interest via this website and we will then make a decision about inviting you to a Zoom interview.

 Will I need to be DBS checked?